ipfs-cluster/ipfs-cluster-website/content/documentation/configuration.md

 * Bootstrap can only be performed with a clean cluster state (`ipfs-cluster-service state clean` does it)
 * Bootstrap can only be performed when all the existing cluster-peers are running

-> **Important**: Avoid bootstrapping to different cluster peers at the same time.
+<div class="tipbox warning">Avoid bootstrapping to different cluster peers at the same time.</div>

 You will want to use `bootstrap` when:

 * You are building your cluster manually, starting one single-cluster peer first and boostrapping each node consecutively to it
 * You don't know the IPs or ports your peers will listen to (other than the first)

-> **Important**: Do not manually modify the `peers` (by adding or removing peers) key after the peer has been sucessfully bootstrapped.
-This will result in startup errors.
+<div class="tipbox warning">Do not manually modify the `peers` (by adding or removing peers) key after the peer has been sucessfully bootstrapped.
+This will result in startup errors.</div>

 #### `leave_on_shutdown`